• Skip to main content

 • dried apricots or mango, chopped.

-Store White Christmas in an airtight container in the fridge for up to one week.
+Store White Christmas in an airtight container in the fridge for up to two weeks.
+Freeze for up to 3 months in an airtight container or freezer bags.

 More Old Fashioned Christmas Recipes